Morgan Stanley Reaffirms “Overweight” Rating for Man Group (OTCMKTS:MNGPF)

-Man Group (OTCMKTS:MNGPF)‘s stock had its “overweight” rating reiterated by analysts at Morgan Stanley in a research note issued to investors on Wednesday, The Fly reports.
+Man Group (OTCMKTS:MNGPF)‘s stock had its “overweight” rating reissued by analysts at Morgan Stanley in a research note issued on Wednesday, The Fly reports.

-A number of other equities analysts have also commented on the stock.
-UBS Group reaffirmed a “buy” rating on shares of Man Group in a research note on Friday, December 11th.
-Credit Suisse Group restated an “outperform” rating on shares of Man Group in a report on Wednesday.
-JPMorgan Chase & Co. restated an “overweight” rating on shares of Man Group in a report on Wednesday.
-Berenberg Bank reiterated a “hold” rating on shares of Man Group in a research note on Monday, February 1st.
-Finally, Barclays restated an “equal weight” rating on shares of Man Group in a research report on Monday, February 22nd.
-Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-The stock has an average rating of “Buy” and a consensus target price of $149.00.
+MNGPF has been the topic of several other research reports.
+Credit Suisse Group restated an “outperform” rating on shares of Man Group in a research report on Wednesday.
+Barclays reiterated an “equal weight” rating on shares of Man Group in a research report on Monday, February 22nd.
+JPMorgan Chase & Co. reissued an “overweight” rating on shares of Man Group in a research note on Wednesday.
+Berenberg Bank reaffirmed a “hold” rating on shares of Man Group in a research note on Monday, February 1st.
+Finally, UBS Group reaffirmed a “buy” rating on shares of Man Group in a research note on Friday, December 11th.
+Three investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+Man Group currently has a consensus rating of “Buy” and an average target price of $149.00.

 Man Group plc is a publicly owned investment manager.
 The firm provides long-only and alternative investment management services worldwide.
 It offers a range of liquid investment products and solutions, which include quantitative, multi-manager and discretionary investment styles, and span across various asset classes, like equity, real estate, currency, credit, volatility, and commodities.